 All providers are strongly encouraged to verify eligibility prior to services being rendered.
 Eligibility needs to be verified even if a provider has a referral and authorization number.
-If you are the PCP or clinic of record in the AHCA information system, your name and the practice phone number should be present as PLAN/PROVIDER and MANAGED CARE PHONE NUMBER in the CCP Provider Web Portal.
-Please contact Enrollee Services for assistance with specific enrollee issues.
+If you are the PCP of record, your name will be displayed in the PlanLink provider portal as the member's "CCP- Assigned PCP.".
+Please contact Member Services for assistance with specific enrollee issues.